JCataclisma/JC_ScrapMap/ROADMAP_WorkInProgress.md

 -show schematic stations alongside POI's layer. /* <<- DONE in version 0.7.1 */

--import locations with chemicals and crude oil pits, so to make it easy to use in-game beacons and custom map marks; (Working on it)
+-import locations with chemicals and crude oil pits, so to make it easy to use in-game beacons and custom map marks; /* Still working on it - for now, please keep relying on in-game beacons and/or custom mark maps for those as well, as such improvements are not yet guaranteed */

 ...................